This collection of backyard mammals photos are presented as an aid to identifying animals you see in your backyard, garden, or neighborhood.

 Backyard Mammals Included in this Photo Gallery

 I have include only those mammals you are most likely to see in your backyard.
 Wolves live in remote areas.
 I doubt you will see a whale in your backyard.
-If you do you have big problems and need to call 9-1-1 right away.
+If you do see a whale, you have big problems and need to call 9-1-1 right away.

 - field mouse